bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 You can go to the court hearings but you don't get to see any of the dossier.
 Whereas in the US it's much more transparent so we'll probably learn much more about the Dutch case through the US case.
 Both of them are non-custodial.
-Both of them use a, well no, so the samurai uses a central coordinator, so that might be a service, whereas in Tornado Cash it's a smart contract, so that's not really a service, although the prosecutor argued that it's a service anyway.
+Both of them use a, well no, so the Samourai uses a central coordinator, so that might be a service, whereas in Tornado Cash it's a smart contract, so that's not really a service, although the prosecutor argued that it's a service anyway.

 Speaker 0: 00:12:36

-You mean the main smart contract?
+You mean the main smart contract or?

 Speaker 1: 00:12:39

 Yeah, the main smart contract and everything around it.
 You could argue like it's an autonomous system, so it's not really a service, but that's what they're arguing, I think, in both the Netherlands and the US, against or for, depending on which side you're at.
-I'd say Samurai used fees, fairly pretty direct fee system, whereas The Tornado Cash system did not charge fees directly, at least the fees don't go directly to the developers or operators.
+I'd say Samourai used fees, fairly pretty direct fee system, whereas the Tornado Cash system did not charge fees directly, at least the fees don't go directly to the developers or operators.
 They have a more convoluted tokenomics system where at least the prosecutor argued that these tokenomics are, you know, how it is, how the business works.

 Speaker 0: 00:13:21

-I think the short summary I would give is if the Tornado Cash developer is guilty in the Netherlands, which he is, then the Samurai developers have to be as well.
+I think the short summary I would give is if the Tornado Cash developer is guilty in the Netherlands, which he is, then the Samourai developers have to be as well.
 So it's sort of even more straightforward.

 Speaker 1: 00:13:34